35 garden lighting ideas to breathe life into your outdoor space after dark

 (Image credit: Pooky)

 Make your outdoor lighting ideas flexible so you can illuminate where and when you need to.
-The latest trend is for rechargeable lamps.
+As we mentioned earlier when we touched on portable lanterns, the latest garden trend is undeniably the best rechargeable lamps.
 'They are ideal for taking outdoors when the occasion calls,' says Jo from Pooky.

 'A little piece of lighting that will bring a warm twinkle to your patio and pergola areas once restrained by lack of power outlets or cord lengths.
 They can be taken anywhere, particularly helpful as evenings draw in or to your garden to bring the party outside.'